A Guide to Winter Pool Covers

 How Long Do Winter Pool Covers Last?

-If you maintain it well and review it regularly for damage or tears, a really good quality swimming pool cover can last for up to 10 years, if not longer.
+If you maintain it well and review it regularly for damage or tears, a high-quality swimming pool cover can last for up to 10 years, if not longer.
 The right winter cover will see you through the cold season again and again.

 Can I Use a Winter Pool Cover in the Summer?